 My daughter and I just finished touring three colleges in the Los Angeles area.
 I thought I’d do a photo-blog for each one.
 I did not take note of which building was what, so there are no captions on my photos – sorry!

 A UCLA brochure says, “UCLA receives the most admission applications of any university in the United States, and our admissions requirements are among the most selective in the nation.”

 Their Fall 2018 stats showed 113,000 applications, a 14% acceptance rate, an average G.P.A. of 3.92, a median 50% composite SAT score between 1370 – 1530, and an ACT mid-50% composite score of 31 – 35.

-Freshman applicants need to take the ACT Assessment plus Writing OR the SAT with Essay.
+As of 2019, freshman applicants need to take the ACT Assessment plus Writing OR the SAT with Essay.
 This is not the final word on this subject, please do your own research.
 You might want to start with this page on the UCLA website.

 UCLA includes the College of Letters and Science plus five professional schools: Arts and Architectures; Engineering and Applied Sciences; Music; Nursing; and Theater, Film and Television.
 UCLA offers over 125 different majors.